mjbellantoni/formtastic-bootstrap/README.md

   * <tt>:date</tt> et al are tagged with the <tt>stringish</tt> class.
   * Hidden fields are not generated.
 * Fieldsets are simply nested.
+* <tt>f.buttons :name</tt> is not supported.
+This generates a <tt>fieldset</tt> and <tt>legend</tt> tag which will cause the wrong thing to happen in Bootstrap.

 Bootstrap is somewhat incomplete, and in a few cases an inference needed to be drawn to determine a course of action.
 If you disagree with any of these choices, feel free to let me know.

+(At some point, this gem may also provide some additional CSS to cover cases left unaddressed by Bootstrap, but its obvious what should be done.
+That's not going to happen any time soon though!)

 ### Other